sharon-ho/sharon-ho/README.md

 ### 👩‍💻 What I'm working on

-Currently I am working on [Switchboard](https://github.com/bean-pod/switchboard) as one of its front-end developers and UI/UX designers.
+I am working on [Switchboard](https://github.com/bean-pod/switchboard) as one of its front-end developers and UI/UX designers.
 It's a web service that enables peer-to-peer video streaming between senders and receivers.
 This project is my team's final year undergraduate Capstone project at Concordia University.

 ### 🔭 Skills